 By Larry S. Moore

-Larry Moore is a Greene County resident and local outdoors columnist.
+Larry S. Moore is a local resident and long-time outdoor columnist.